EldoElobolobo/bohemia/guides/guide_full_census_map_navigation.md

 - On the device, open MAPS.ME
 - Click the star icon in the bottom
-- Click the list of households (named "Bohemia Agregados MOZ" if method 1; "Bookmarks" if method 2)
+- Click the list of households (Bookmarks)
 - You will now see a list of households.
 In the upper right, click the three dots to sort by name or distance

 ![](img/mapsme/30:5554_005.png)